-UPS pre-orders 125 Tesla electric semi-trucks, largest order yet
+UPS reserves 125 Tesla semi-trucks, largest public pre-order yet

-DETROIT (Reuters) - United Parcel Service Inc (UPS.N) said on Tuesday it is buying 125 Tesla Inc (TSLA.O) all-electric semi-trucks, the largest order for the big rig so far, as the package delivery company expands its fleet of alternative-fuel vehicles.
+DETROIT (Reuters) - United Parcel Service Inc (UPS.N) said on Tuesday it is buying 125 Tesla Inc (TSLA.O) all-electric semi-trucks, the largest known order for the big rig so far, as the package delivery company expands its fleet of alternative-fuel vehicles.

 Tesla is trying to convince the trucking community it can build an affordable electric big rig with the range and cargo capacity to compete with relatively low-cost, time-tested diesel trucks.
 This is the largest public order of the big rig so far, Tesla said.

 The Tesla trucks will cost around $200,000 each for a total order of about $25 million.
-UPS expects the semi-trucks, the big rigs that haul freight along America’s highways, will have a lower total cost of ownership than conventional vehicles, which run about $120,000.
+UPS expects the semi-trucks, the big rigs that haul freight along America’s highways, will have a lower total cost of ownership than conventional vehicles, which run at about $120,000.

 Tesla has received pre-orders from such major companies as Walmart (WMT.N), fleet operator J.B.
 Hunt Transport Services Inc (JBHT.O) and food service distributor Sysco Corp (SYY.N)